Skip to Content

 •Leadership: Both in and out of school, as evidenced by leadership roles, skills and qualities, development and growth.
 This may include, for example, awards for leadership, engagement in clubs and organisations, opportunities for leadership growth and development, service-related engagement, marae responsibilities, church duties, or leading change initiatives.

-Unsuccessful applicants for this scholarship will be automatically considered for the Massey University Vice Chancellor’s High Achievers Scholarships (Academics and Arts).
+Unsuccessful applicants for this scholarship will be automatically considered for the Massey University Vice Chancellor’s High Achiever with Distinction Scholarships

-The scholarship will be paid in two instalments each year upon confirmation of enrolment in semesters one and two, following the official withdrawal dates for these semesters.
+The scholarship will be paid in six equal instalments over the three year period upon confirmation of enrolment in semesters one and two.
 Payment for years two and three of the scholarships will be contingent upon academic performance, with an expectation that scholarship students maintain an overall grade point average (GPA) of 5 (B).

 Conditions of the Scholarship